Homework 11

 one that returns a list of the 0 or more assignment

-at the beginning of the expression, and - one that returns expression's value, which is the Boom expression at the end of the list.
+doat the beginning of the expression, and - one that returns expression's value, which is the Huey expression at the end of the list.

 You can use the built-in Racket function

-expressions.
-Remember, though: assignment expressions are not legal Boom expressions by themselves.
-They occur only withindo
+color?(or whatever you named it) to recognize the new types of expression, too.
+Remember, though: assignment expressions are not legal Huey expressions by themselves.
+They occur only withindoexpressions.

 -